-The Center and its activities are supported by a continuing program of gifts from the James Gordon Foundation in Chicago, Illinois.
-The Gordon Foundation also provides support for fellowships in the Department of Politics for doctoral students working in the field of American politics and public policy.
+The center and its activities are supported by a continuing program of gifts from the James Gordon Foundation in Chicago.
+The Gordon Foundation also provides support for fellowships in the department of politics for doctoral students working in the field of American politics and public policy.

 The center annually provides stipend support for department of politics PhD students who work on U.S. politics.